Take a trip down memory lane

-Take a look back at the good old days with our selection of photographs from the Ulster Star archive in 1980.
+Take a look back at the good old days with our selection of photographs from the paper's archive.

 If you have any old photographs that you would like to share with our readers, we would love to here from you.